peterahlstrom/PointConnector/README.txt

 Inputs:
 An ESRI shape-file with points.
 The first (or only) field should contain the joining attribute found in the csv-file.
-A comma separated txt-file (CSV-file) formatted like this: [from], [to], [optional number].
+A comma separated txt-file (CSV-file) formatted like this: [from], [to].
 Each row results in a straight line between the two corresponding points.

 Example:
-Stockholm, Paris, 42
+Stockholm, Paris
-London, New York, 4581
+London, New York
+Paris, London
 ...

+Output:
+A layer with lines, each with from- and to-attributes.

 Licence